 Around-town clothes and shoes -

 Trekking Poles - (optional) Some folks, ourselves included, like to use trekking poles.
-Three-section collapsible trekking poles are best, as they collapse shorter and are less cumbersome when packed.
+Three-section foldable (as opposed to telescoping) trekking poles are best, as they collapse shorter, are lighter, and are less cumbersome when packed.

 Avoid poles with "shock absorbers", they add unnecessary length and weight, without adding any significant benefit.
 The Leki Micro Vario Carbon is our favorite.
 Be sure you bring the baskets!